olblinov/privacy-news/content/2024/December/EDPB opinion on AI models GDPR principles support responsible AI.md

 # EDPB Opinions

-##  On the matter of anonymity:
+##  On the matter of anonymity

 1. AI models trained on personal data cannot, in all cases, be considered anonymous.
 Instead, the determination of whether an AI model is anonymous should be assessed, based on specific criteria, on a case-by-case basis.
 2. AI models are very likely to require such a thorough evaluation of the risks of identification (whenever a proposal does not meet one of the criteria -- possible to single out, link and infer information -- a thorough evaluation of the identification risks should be performed).
 3. for an AI model to be considered anonymous, using reasonable means, both (i) the likelihood of direct (including probabilistic) extraction of personal data regarding individuals whose personal data were used to train the model; as well as (ii) the likelihood of obtaining, intentionally or not, such personal data from queries, should be insignificant for any data subject.
 By default, SAs should consider that AI models are likely to require a thorough evaluation of the likelihood of identification to reach a conclusion on their possible anonymous nature.
 This likelihood should be assessed taking into account ‘all the means reasonably likely to be used’ by the controller or another person, and should also consider unintended (re)use or disclosure of the model.
-4. SAs should take into account the documentation whenever a claim of anonymity regarding a given AI model needsto be evaluated.
+4. SAs should take into account the documentation whenever a claim of anonymity regarding a given AI model needs to be evaluated.
 The EDPB notes that, if a SA is not able to confirm, after assessing the claim of anonymity, including in light of the documentation, that effective measures were taken to anonymise the AI model, the SA would be in a position to consider that the controller has failed to meet its accountability obligations under Article 5(2) GDPR.
 Therefore, compliance with other GDPR provisions should also be considered.

 ## On the matter of legitimate interest

+### On legitimate interests

+The following examples may constitute a legitimate interest in the context of AI models:
+1. developing the service of a conversational agent to assist users;
+2. developing an AI system to detect fraudulent content or behaviour; and
+3. improving threat detection in an information system.

 ### Balancing test